Types of Cases

 The clinic is open when classes are in session at the College of Law.
 Generally, the Clinic is open September 1st through November 30th, and January 30th through April 30th.

-The Clinic is closed from April 30th to September 1st.
+The Clinic is closed from April 30th to September 1st over the summer break.

 To schedule an intake appointment contact 520-626-5232.